hubtty/hubtty/doc/source/configuration.rst

     Your token in Github.
 Obtain it from Settings -> Developer settings -> Personal access tokens in the Github interface.

-  **auth-type**
-    Authentication type required by the Github server.
-Can be 'basic', 'digest', or 'form'.
-Defaults to 'digest'.

   **git-root (required)**
     A location where Ghubtty should store its git repositories.
 These can be the same git repositories where you do your own work --